The equivalence between Feynman transform and Verdier duality: Correspondence between Feynman transform and Verdier duality

-Lazarev and Voronov(\cite{lv}) formulated the correspondence between dg duality for cyclic operad and Verdier duality.
-We will show that one can recover their result from our result in this paper.
-For reader's convenience we collect their results:
+Lazarev and Voronov(\cite{lv}) formulated a correspondence between cyclic operads and Verdier duality.
+We will show that one can recover their results from ours.
+For reader's convenience we collect their results as follows: